-15.6 C
+18.9 C

 Sydney

-Saturday, April 20, 2024
+Saturday, October 12, 2024

 Buy now

-• HIKVISION
+• HIKVISION AX PRO

-• HIKVISION
+• HIKVISION NVR

 PRV Installs Milestone And Sony At The Bourbon

-Opened back in 1967, the old Bourbon was a flypaper that caught Sydney’s nocturnal insects, its interior a shemozzle of everything that passed for authentic in a town then chronically unsure of its own identity.
+PRV Installs – Opened back in 1967, the old Bourbon was a flypaper that caught Sydney’s nocturnal insects, its interior a shemozzle of everything that passed for authenticity in a town then chronically unsure of its own identity.
 American owner Bernie Houghton filled the place with flotsam from the American South and the Vietnam War.
 The city provided the rest.
 A strange amalgam of toughs, drunks, cops drowning in moral relativism and punters bored senseless by a 1970s and 80s entertainment menu that featured suburban leagues clubs as the best of bad options.

 Nostalgia gilt-edges the past, filming our history in the late afternoon sun like a Jane Austen movie – our skin ever unwrinkled, our age always 30.
 But time is an arrow.
 Sydney is not the city it used to be.
 Historic venues are being redeveloped in what arty critics who retreat to the safety of Darlinghurst overnight archly call gentrification.
-But anyone familiar with the ‘Cross knows what’s really unfolding here is civilisation.
+But anyone familiar with the ‘Cross knows what’s really unfolding here is civilisation (PRV).

 Chris Cheung’s The Bourbon is such a venue.
 A cool, new development that brings a slice of Chapel St to inner Sydney’s rough edge, with a classy street presence and a pleasing interior whose bandstand retains the ghost of loud times past.
-Cheung bought The Bourbon and the building next door and his development plans include a basement night club, a second level bar and a third level restaurant, among other things.
+Cheung bought The Bourbon and the building next door and his development plans include a basement nightclub, a second-level bar and a third-level restaurant, among other things.

 These development plans are important in the context of our story, given the surveillance system installed on the ground floor of The Bourbon will expand to support these other venues as they are completed.
 Given the need for temporal flexibility, it goes without saying the system is IP, supported by off-the-shelf network switchers and storage servers.